 This will open a small drop-down menu, with the two options.
 Click on the one you prefer:

 The last option is the “Section Minimum Width” one.
 If you want to modify the width of the “Sidebar” section, you can do that by dragging the slider from side to side, or by entering a numerical value in the box next to the slider:

 Use the Sidebar Display Options

-Besides using the options presented above, that can be found in the "Section Options" section of the left sidebar, you can also customize the sidebar using the options in the "Sidebar Display".
+Besides using the options presented above, which can be found in the "Section Options" section of the left sidebar, you can also customize the sidebar using the options in the "Sidebar Display".
 Click on this section, to expand its options:

-The first option will allow you to choose whether you want the sidebar to be a normal one, or an “Off screen” one:
+The first option will allow you to choose whether you want the sidebar to be a normal one or an “Off screen” one:

-An “Off screen” sidebar will have the advantage that it can be expanded or collapsed by the user, if they want to get it out of their way at any point while visiting your site.
+An “Off screen” sidebar will have the advantage that it can be expanded or collapsed by the user if they want to get it out of their way at any point while visiting your site.